 This email shows stories that my friends have either written or recommended.
 This is neat because they could send this email to every Medium user and every user would receive an entirely unique email.

 Because TripAdvisor integrates with Facebook, they can give me recommendations based on what my Facebook friends have done.
 We’ve blurred out the names in the email but these are people we actually know who have traveled and written reviews on TripAdvisor.

 Remember that “Write a review” email?
 This is how that data is used to market to other users.

 Surveys provide incredibly detailed feedback for businesses.
 When asking people to fill out a survey, it’s wise to rely on the same conversion tactics you would use in the rest of your marketing.

 We call this the “Call to Arms” technique.
 Barbell Shrugged (a strength and conditioning podcast) is asking listeners to give feedback that will shape future products.

-That’s what this email is asking.
-It’s a nice, clean email with a strong call to action.
+This is a nice, clean email with a strong call to action.
 Exactly what users need to get going.